Our thoughts on packaging

 There are plenty of amazing positives about the use of paper and cardboard, not solely the 100% bio-degradable nature of the material.
 According to statistics collated by the Confederation of Paper Industries, whilst the paper industry drives growth in Europe’s forests, which are increasing in size, over 70% of the fibres used to make paper in the UK come from paper collected for recycling.
 Corrugated packaging is one of the most recycled materials with over 80% of all corrugated packaging being collected for recycling.
 Find out more from this interesting link: https://paper.org.uk/CPI/Content/Information/Myths-and-Facts.aspx

 The products that we send may still be packaged in plastic packaging, this is direct from the brand and we have no control over the methods in which a brand packages their goods.
 A lot of our brands are striving to reduce their use of plastics and reduce the effects of their manufacturing processes on the environment and we will endeavour to provide feedback to the brands, where possible, to encourage them to reduce their use of plastics and harmful chemicals.

 We naturally encourage our customers to recycle any waste packaging once you receive a delivery from us.
 You can find your local recycling points online here https://www.recyclenow.com/local-recycling

 We will continue to monitor the packaging marketplace and will review our offering in an ongoing manner.
-If you would like to voice your opinion on this subject or if you have any further insight please contact us below with your thoughts, please title your message "UOG Packaging".
+If you would like to voice your opinion on this subject or if you have any further insight please email us with your thoughts, please title your message "UOG Packaging".